-During the preceding twelve-month period (i.e., 1 January 2022 to 31 December 2023), the following changes were made to key structural elements and site operations:
+During the preceding twelve-month period (i.e., 1 January 2024 to 31 December 2024), the following changes were made to key structural elements and site operations:

-- Relocated the diesel trans-tanks, refuelling area, and the associated stormwater management system. - The AutoRail project continued in 2023 with the redevelopment of the truck grids and extending the rail siding.
-These works will continue in 2024 with the rail siding extended to a total 600m in length, new paving inside the auto yard adjacent to the rail siding, and the installation of a locomotive shifter.
+- Relocated the diesel trans-tanks, refuelling area, and the associated stormwater management system. - The AutoRail project was completed in 2024 with the rail siding extended to a total 600m in length, new paving inside the auto yard adjacent to the rail siding, and the installation of a locomotive shifter.